beatrice57/ppche-2024/README.rst

 and inconsistencies across related syntactic phenomena.

 All of the texts come in three forms: plain text, part-of-speech tagged text, and syntactically annotated (parsed) text.
-In addition, the PPCEME and PPCMBE2 come in lemmatized form (best regarded as a beta release), based on information from the Oxford English Dictionary (OED).
 Each text also has an associated file with philological information.

 Each of the three subcorpora has its own directory and should be cited